MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 <img src="assets/img/spring.png" alt="Browser Icons" style="max-width: 300px; width: auto; height: auto;">

-The business layer, often referred to as the business logic layer, is a crucial component of a 3-tier architecture in software development.
+The business layer, often referred to as the business logic layer or application server, is a crucial component of a 3-tier architecture in software development.
 Its primary role is to encapsulate the core business rules and processes that dictate how data is created, stored, and manipulated within the application.
 It serves as a middle ground between the database and the front end, ensuring that data is properly accessed, manipulated, and stored.